Jakidxav/DAIC_WOZ_NLP/README.md

-# DAIC_WOZ-_NLP
+# DAIC_WOZ_NLP
-NLP/ Linguistic Approach to modelling PHQ8 scores.
+NLP/ Linguistic Approach to modelling the DAIC-WOZ dataset with PHQ8 scores.